Wednesday, January 17, 2018

-Recently, the 2017 RHSU Edu-Scholar Public Influence Rankings were released.
-This list outlines the “200 university-based scholars in the U.S. who are doing the most to influence educational policy and practice.”
+Every year, Rick Hess, Ph.D. releases his Rick Hess Straight Up (RHSU) Edu-Scholar Public Influence rankings.
+The 2018 list outlines the “200 university-based scholars in the U.S. who are doing the most to influence educational policy and practice.”
 Many on this list have another thing in common – they’ve spoken at The City Club of Cleveland.

 Our mission is to bring you conversations of consequence that help democracy thrive.
 We’re proud to have featured these prestigious educational policy leaders on our stage and encourage you to listen to their perspectives on everything from charter schools to voucher programs to global education.